wally-wissner/robot_autobattler/design_documentation/design_document.md

 | Missile | strong  | neutral | weak    |
 | Laser   | neutral | weak    | strong  |

 Note that while each of these weapons and defensive techniques have strengths and weaknesses, no direct bonus or penalty is calculated between the pair.
 The matchups are emergent to how the techniques work and are left to players to discover.
+An explicit damage modifier to the offense-defense pairs may become necessary in the future if balancing the pairs proves impossible

+## Balancing

+With nine offense-defense matchups, it isn’t trivial to balance all these stats such that one isn’t clearly superior to the rest in all cases.
+All six technologies should be useful against an “average” enemy.

+# Resource System

+## Scrap

+## Unit Upgrades

 # Upgrade System

 ## Encouraging Strategic Diversity

 As a roguelike, a key goal for the enjoyability of the game is replayability.
 To make replays enjoyable, it is necessary to make the player have multiple and diverse play styles they aspire to try out.
 Two separate challenges arise from this goal.
 The first is to make there be diverse play styles worth trying out, and the second is making the player aware of those possibilities.

+It is not trivial to make wide teams as good as tall teams, as wide teams get more AP per turn.

+- don’t punish experimentation
+- low punishment for failure
+- low cost to respec units
+- make threats diverse to require diverse strategies/builds
+- make diversity fun with unique animations/sounds/achievements/shareable content

 # UI